erik-perri/hoarder/README.md

 # Hoarder

-Not much here at the moment, just doing some testing in Laravel.
+There is not much here at the moment, I am just doing some testing to get more familiar with Laravel.
+The project is an attempt at building a collection manager for various collectibles.

 Warning: The database takes a long time to seed and makes a lot of external API requests.